-A medical student not showing up for class or clinical experience may be a serious problem or a simple mistake.
-Now that many medical students do not have a land line, or in some situations a pager, we are dependent on a charged cell phone for contact.
+A resident not showing up for work may be a serious problem or a simple mistake.
+Now that many residents do not have a land line, or in some situations a pager, we are dependent on a charged cell phone for contact.

-Medical schools should have a process in place for how to deal with a medical student who does not arrive when expected (see the box below for a suggested strategy).
+Residency training programs should have a process in place for how to deal with a resident who does not arrive when expected (see the box below for a suggested strategy).

-Step-Wise Approach to Finding a Missing Medical Student
+Step-Wise Approach to Finding a Missing Resident

-- Page, text, and email the medical student - Call the medical student's cell or home phone - If there is no response, next options include: - Calling medical student's emergency contact/family - Contacting local police or hospital security to request a welfare check
+- Page, text, and email the resident - Call the resident's home or cell phone - If there is no response, next options include: - Calling resident's emergency contact/family - Contacting local police or hospital security to request a welfare check

-Informing the Emergency Contact Person/Family
+Informing the Emergency Contact Person

-Individuals within the medical school may be the first to know a medical student has been declared deceased.
-In such a situation the Crisis Response Team leader or a delegate (e.g., associate dean of student affairs) should contact the emergency contact person immediately.
-Every medical student should have emergency contact information on file (phone numbers, email address, and names of parents, spouse/partner, or other emergency contact person).
+Individuals within the training program may be the first to know a resident has been declared deceased.
+In such a situation the crisis response leader or a delegate (e.g., DIO or Residency Training PD) should contact the emergency contact person immediately.
+Every resident should have emergency contact information on file (phone numbers, email address, and names of parents, spouse/partner, or other emergency contact person).
 Such information should be updated yearly.
-Please review the section titled: Get the Facts First (pg.
-8) for guidance on how to proceed.

-In other situations the police may know first, and will have their own protocol for notifying the next of kin.
-If the medical student was brought to the Emergency Room, the physician who declares the individual deceased would likely make the call.
-In situations where another individual has disclosed the death of a medical student, it is still important that the Crisis Response Team Leader or a designated individual from the medical school call the emergency contact person.
+In other situations the police may know first, and they will have their own protocol for managing this and notifying the next of kin.
+If the resident was brought to the Emergency Room, it will be the physician who declares the individual deceased who would likely make the call.
+In situations where another individual has disclosed the death of a resident, it is still important that the Crisis Response Team Leader or a designated individual from the institution call the emergency contact person.

 Prior to calling the emergency contact person it is helpful to obtain as much information as is currently available (see Get the Facts First, pg.
-8) as well as information about what, if anything, has already been conveyed to the emergency contact person (e.g., by police, emergency dept. physician).
-Reaching out to the Chaplain office may also be helpful.
+7) as well as information about what, if anything, has already been conveyed to the emergency contact person by others (e.g., police, emergency dept. physician).
 This initial call should focus on condolences and extending support.
-Opening dialogue could go along these lines: "We have learned of some serious news about [NAME OF STUDENT].
-Here at [NAME OF MEDICAL SCHOOL] we may not have complete information, but I want to talk with you about what we do know so far, and learn what you may know as well."
-First, find out with whom you are speaking and if not the student's family member, than ask if there is a family member with whom you should speak.
-Then, ask what the medical school can do to assist, and discuss the family's preference regarding what information is provided to the faculty and fellow students.
-The emergency contact person/family member may ask what happened.
+Ask what the residency training program can do to assist, and discuss the family's preference regarding what information is provided to the faculty and fellow residents.
+The family may ask what happened.
 Sometimes it is not clear early on if the death was by suicide or if the death was accidental.
 Starting by asking what they have heard or what they understand about what happened may be helpful.
 Be careful about sticking to the known facts and avoiding any conjecture.
-Ask if they have thought about funeral arrangements and if medical students and faculty from the medical school can attend.
+Ask if they have thought about funeral arrangements and if residents and faculty from the program can attend.
 Some families wish for the funeral to be private.